The-AI-Alliance/trust-safety-user-guide/README.md

 In fact, each page has _Edit this page on GitHub_ links, making it easy to view a page, then go straight to the source to edit it and submit a PR!
 This is the best way to help us fix typos and make similar small edits.

-However, this easy approach only supports correcting content on a single page. for more significant changes, like adding new pages, you'll want to edit and preview the changes locally.
+However, this easy approach only supports correcting content on a single page. for more significant changes, like adding new pages, you may want the ability to preview the changes locally.

-Local previewing also helps you see how the changes will _really_ look when rendered.
-While GitHub renders Markdown well, there are extensions we use that are supported by Jekyll that won't be rendered correctly in GitHub's default file viewer.
+Local previewing allows you to see how any changes, even on a single page, will _really_ look when rendered with stylesheets, etc. While GitHub renders Markdown well, there are extensions we use that are supported by Jekyll that won't be rendered correctly in GitHub's default Markdown file viewer.

+> [!NOTE]
+> If you don't want to setup `jekyll` for previewing or if you have trouble setting it up, don't let that stop you from contributing content!
+Submit a PR with your changes and we'll review them in a running environment ourselves.
+We'll provide feedback as needed.

-So, to view the website locally and to make more extensive changes, you'll need to have a recent version of [Ruby](https://www.ruby-lang.org/en/) installed, along with the [`gem`](https://docs.ruby-lang.org/en/master/Gem.html) and [`jekyll`](https://jekyllrb.com/) tools.
+So, to view the website locally and to make more extensive changes, you'll need to have a recent version of [Ruby](https://www.ruby-lang.org/en/) installed, along with the [`gem`](https://docs.ruby-lang.org/en/master/Gem.html) library management tool, and [`jekyll`](https://jekyllrb.com/) which is the webserver and rendering engine.

 We discuss these steps in more depth [below](#setup-jekyll), but the following steps may _just work_ for you.

 Install a recent version of Ruby 3.
 Note that on MacOS, the default Ruby installation is old, version 2.6.10.
 Installing Ruby will also install the `gem` dependency tool.

-This project's `Makefile` will attempt to install the remaining dependencies, including `jekyll`, when you run `make all` or `make view-local`, as a prerequisite task.
+This project's `Makefile` will attempt to install the remaining dependencies, including `jekyll`, when you run `make all` or `make view-local`.

+> [!WARNING]
+> The automatic setup of `jekyll` in the `Makefile` has only been tested on MacOS and it most likely doesn't work on Windows, unless you use the Linux subsystem.
+If you encounter problems on other platforms, please [post an issue](https://github.com/The-AI-Alliance/trust-safety-user-guide/issues) to get help, or if you can fix the issue, a [pull request](https://github.com/The-AI-Alliance/trust-safety-user-guide/pulls) (PR) is always welcome :nerd_face:.
+(More details on PRs below.)

-So, try `make view-local` and see if Jekyll is installed successfully and website is rendered.
+So, try `make view-local` and see if Jekyll is installed successfully and the website is rendered.

 The command will finish with a message like this: